seannns/uni-notes/IFB102/Hardware.md

 Programmability
 	Flexibility, Customisation, Adaption, Extension, Upgradeability
-	Some computers with fixed devices a
+	Some computers with fixed devices aren't programmable (eg. Fridge)

+How do computers work?
+	Do simple things quickly, eg. calculations
+	1.5 GHz = 1.5 billion instructions in 1 second.

+Logical View of a Computer